 “The largest reef in the Philippines and second-largest contiguous reef in the world World-class diving site with vibrant coral gardens and schools of fish Home to sea turtles and occasional whale sharks Suitable for snorkeling and scuba diving Surrounding islands provide beautiful scenic viewpoints”

-Divers can observe colorful fish, sea turtles, and rare marine creatures against stunning coral backdrops.
-The reef is suitable for both beginner and experienced divers, offering unique underwater experiences.
+Divers can observe colorful fish, sea turtles, and these rare marine creatures against stunning coral backdrops.
+Diving conditions are superb, featuring clear waters (visibility often exceeding 30 meters) and spectacular wall dives and drop-offs, suitable for both beginner and experienced divers.

-Access to the park is via boat from Sablayan, the main entry point.
-The boat trip can take several hours, but the pristine waters and breathtaking reefs make the journey worthwhile.
+Access to the park is mandatory via a chartered boat from Sablayan, Occidental Mindoro, the main entry point.
+The boat trip takes 3 to 5 hours, but the pristine waters and breathtaking reefs make the journey worthwhile.
+The main island, Apo Island, features a lighthouse and a ranger station, where visitors can climb the lighthouse for incredible 360-degree views of the entire reef system.

-Apo Reef exemplifies eco-tourism, and visitors are encouraged to follow park rules, such as not collecting marine life or corals, and using reef-safe sunscreen products to protect the environment.
+Apo Reef exemplifies eco-tourism and conservation success, serving as a global model for tropical marine protection.
+Visitors are strongly encouraged to follow park rules, such as not collecting marine life or corals, and using reef-safe sunscreen products.

 How to Get There